cherryramatisdev/cherryramatisdev/README.md

 ![princess-bubble-gum-388429236](https://user-images.githubusercontent.com/86631177/212934124-15c3ef0a-9a48-4a00-af39-8e0d8a89c4f4.gif)

-- 🔭 I’m currently working on Lami Health(@lami-health) as a backend developer using a javascript stack
+- 🔭 I’m currently working on Lami Health(@lami-health) as a backend developer using a javascript/typescript stack
-- 🤝 I’m looking for help with Golang, Rust and Ruby
+- 🤝 I’m looking for help with Elixir, Javascript/Typescript and Ruby
-- 🌱 I’m currently learning Rust and Ruby
+- 🌱 I’m currently learning Elixir and Ruby
-- 💬 Ask me about text editors, shell programming, automation, terminal usage, javascript, golang<br>⚡ Fun fact I have a wpm of 118
+- 💬 Ask me about text editors, shell programming, automation, terminal usage, javascript, typescript
+- ⚡ Fun fact I have a wpm of 118
 - 🏳️‍⚧️ Pronouns: She/Her Ela/Dela

 <hr>